Royal Rumble (1998): Storylines

-The main event for the WWF Championship was a rematch between champion Shawn Michaels, and challenger The Undertaker.
-Their feud had begun after SummerSlam the previous August after Michaels, who was the special referee in the match between then-champion Undertaker, and Bret Hart, hit Undertaker with a chair meant for Hart, and counted the pin to cost Undertaker the championship.
-The first match between the two came at Ground Zero: In Your House the following month, a match that ended in a no-contest, due to outside interference from Michaels' D-Generation X cohorts, Triple H, and Chyna.
-Michaels and Undertaker resumed the feud at Badd Blood in October 1997 in the first-ever Hell in a Cell match, which ended with the debut of Undertaker's (kayfabe) brother, Kane, giving Michaels the unfair win by delivering a tombstone piledriver on Undertaker, allowing the battered, and bloody Michaels to steal the win.
-To mock Undertaker, Triple H, and Chyna brought a casket to the ring only for Michaels to appear from inside, and spray paint it in D-Generation X slogans.
-The following week, while Michaels was delivering a promo, the same casket appeared again, to which Michaels believed it was just Triple H, and Chyna playing a prank on him.
+The main event for the WWF Championship was a rematch between champion Shawn Michaels and challenger The Undertaker.
+Their feud had begun after SummerSlam the previous August after Michaels, who was the special referee in the match between then-champion Undertaker and Bret Hart, hit Undertaker with a chair meant for Hart, and counted the pin to cost Undertaker the championship.
+The first match between the two came at Ground Zero: In Your House the following month, a match that ended in a no-contest, due to outside interference from Michaels' D-Generation X cohorts, Triple H and Chyna.
+Michaels and Undertaker resumed their feud at Badd Blood in October 1997 in the first-ever Hell in a Cell match, which ended with the debut of Undertaker's (kayfabe) brother, Kane, giving Michaels the unfair win by delivering a tombstone piledriver on Undertaker, allowing the battered, and bloody Michaels to steal the win.
+To mock Undertaker, Triple H and Chyna brought a casket to the ring only for Michaels to appear from inside, and spray paint it in D-Generation X slogans.
+The following week, while Michaels was delivering a promo, the same casket appeared again, to which Michaels believed it was just Triple H and Chyna playing a prank on him.
 However, this time, Undertaker appeared from inside, grabbing Michaels by the throat, and dragging him into the coffin.
 Undertaker made his full presence known the following week, interrupting an interview in which Michaels was claiming to introduce the newest DX member: Kane.
-Undertaker warned Michaels, and DX to leave his family out of the feud, before attacking the stable and being outnumbered.
-Kane made a surprise appearance and helped Undertaker, fighting DX up to the ramp before turning and reaching his hand out in an Undertaker-like salute which his brother returned.
+Undertaker warned Michaels and DX to leave his family out of the feud, before attacking the stable and being outnumbered.
+Kane then made a surprise appearance and helped Undertaker, fighting DX up to the ramp before turning and reaching his hand out in an Undertaker-like salute which his brother returned.